carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 things.
 This text is worth some further examination.

 If we were expecting hate speech, this is where we would start to see it.

-A more sophisticated text analysis would include passing this through another filter to remove the one and two letter words and the URL's are excluded from our text analysis.
-There are also functions to pull phrases out of text corpuses.

 If some of the top words are inflammatory, we can bet that the content of the whole datset will make some squeamish.

+A more sophisticated text analysis would include passing this through another filter to remove the one and two letter words and the URL's.

+There are also functions to pull phrases out of text corpuses, which is one form of what is called tokenization.

 # Disinformation
 Twitter already removes a lot of violent and obscene content, but it does pride itself on being a free speech platform.
 Mainly, Twitter removes content that violates its Terms of Use.
 In some countries some content might be downright illegal and Twitter would be obliged to delete it or otherwise restrict access to it.
 Sometimes this means removing entire accounts, such as that of the former US President and many of his associates.

 # Misinformation
 Nature disinformation cloud